Atlanta Pedestrian Injury Lawyers

 If you've been injured as a pedestrian in Atlanta, Georgia law limits the time you have to file a lawsuit in court.
 The deadline is two years from the date of your injury.
 But since a variety of factors can change that deadline, it's important to speak to a lawyer about your specific case.

 The two-year deadline applies to civil personal injury cases filed in a court.
 It doesn't apply to a claim you might file with an insurance company, which has its own deadlines.
 However, if your insurance claim is made well within the two-year window for filing a lawsuit, you'll still have the option of going to court if insurance settlement negotiations fall through.
-Consequently, it's best to speak to an attorney as soon as you can after a pedestrian injury.
+Consequently, it's best to speak to an Atlant car accident attorney as soon as you can after a pedestrian injury.

 Quality Representation in Georgia

 At Grant Law Office, we have garnered a stellar reputation for success over decades of practice, yet we refuse to rest on our laurels.
 Each and every day, we devote ourselves to improving our skills and keeping up with the latest developments in the legal world.
 And we do this in order to get people, like you, the justice they deserve.
-For more information, contact our Atlanta pedestrian injury attorneys today at (404) 995-3955 for a free case evaluation.
+For more information, contact our Atlanta personal injury lawyers today at (404) 995-3955 for a free case evaluation.

 Additional Information